-Newer path through the Washington Park Arboretum.
+The newer path through the Washington Park Arboretum is perfect for strollers and kids on bikes.
 Credit: Nancy Chaney

 Washington Park Arboretum, Seattle